OFFICE OF THE SUMMIT COUNTY PUBLIC TRUSTEE

 7. A minimum bid increment will be announced at the time of the sale.

 8. Bidding will be conducted auction style.
 When the bidding stops, the highest bidder wins.

-If the winning bidder provides more money than the amount of the final winning bid, a check will be issued within 2 hours of the conclusion of the sale.
+If the winning bidder provides more money than the amount of the final winning bid, a refund will be issued within 4 business days of the conclusion of the sale.
 Alternatively, the winning bidder may request that the refund check be mailed.

 Refunds will be issued to the party identified as the remitter on a certified check.

 Unsuccessful wire bids will be rejected and returned to the issuing bank.

 THE LIENS BEING FORECLOSED MAY NOT BE A FIRST LIEN – YOU ARE EXPECTED TO EXERCISE DUE DILIGENCE BY RESEARCHING ANY LIENS ON THE PROPERTY PRIOR TO BIDDING AT THE SALE.
 THE PUBLIC TRUSTEE DOES NOT KNOW THE POSITION OF THE LIEN BEING FORECLOSED.
 IF YOU ARE THE SUCCESSFUL BIDDER ON A FORECLOSURE, TITLE DOES NOT VEST INTO YOUR NAME UNTIL EIGHT BUSINESS DAYS AFTER THE SALE, OR IF LIENOR INTENTS TO REDEEM ARE FILED AT THE END OF ALL REDEMPTION PERIODS.
 YOU DO NOT HAVE A RIGHT TO ENTER THE PROPERTY IF IT IS OCCUPIED WITHOUT FIRST GOING THROUGH THE LEGAL PROCESS TO EVICT.